Characters that appear in Power Rangers (2017).

 Zordon's robot assistant.

 - Adaptational Badass: The Alpha from the original show was mostly a Robot Buddy who was next to useless in combat of any kind.
-This version of Alpha is not only strong enough to toss the Rangers on their asses (after the Power Coins made them stronger to boot) but also serves as a sparing partner and trainer for several of them.
+This version of Alpha is not only strong enough to toss the Rangers on their asses (after the Power Coins made them stronger to boot) but also serves as a sparring partner and trainer for several of them.

 - Adaptational Jerkass: This Alpha is more prone to being a Deadpan Snarker in dealing with the Rangers.